 Quesadilla means “a little something made of cheese”; and there are innumerable variations of it in Mexican cookery: deep-fried or baked, stuffed with everything from plain cheese to refried beans to lemon-flavored sweet tarts vaguely similar to cheesecake.
-Some of our favorites are served at The Plaza in Santa Fe.
-They feature soft, caramelized onions and/or garlic, and, if desired, shredded pork.
+Some of our favorites are the quesadillas served at The Plaza in Santa Fe.
+Based on flour tortillas, they feature soft, caramelized onions and/or garlic, and, if desired, shredded pork.

 Roadfood review of The Plaza: https://roadfood.com/restaurants/plaza-cafe/